 Once you have clearly defined your CX vision and strategic position, you can start to translate these abstract concepts into strategic goals and tactics, which will be fleshed out in detail in a CX roadmap.
 To use a familiar analogy, this is deciding on the car parts you want to manufacture and how.

 Based on observations from your analyses, you need to figure out which areas need improvement and how your dealership will tackle them.
-For instance, if a goal is to reduce the number of lost potential customers (those that choose not to buy), you might consider creating a feedback loop to understand why, and improving your communication methods and tools.
+For instance, if a goal is to reduce the number of lost potential customers (those that choose not to buy), you might consider creating a feedback loop Learn more about Spectrums AI to understand why, and improving your communication methods and tools.

 Your strategy will also define the resources you need to accomplish your CX goals, including employees and digital technology.